 There's nothing better than watching a bird dog work our native wild grouse, woodcock, or a covey of quail.
+Most of that action occurs within 50 yards.
 Then there's the wild turkey.
-A wild turkey would rather run than fly.
-Turkeys don't fear dogs they can see.
-When they can't outrun the dog, they fly away, but not until the dog is about to catch their tail.
+A wild turkey would rather run than fly and turkeys don't fear dogs they can see.
+Usually, when flocks of turkeys see a dog or a hunter enter the woods, they back off 100 to 150 yards away and watch from a distance.
+A dog has to accelerate to get a turkey to flush.
+When they can't outrun the dog, they finally fly, but not until the dog is about to catch their tail.

 “There are three paramount essentials in a bird dog - he must have a good nose; he must have brains to direct his nose; he must have the physical ability to carry his nose and brains around...
 Suppose we had bred Doughboy to Becky Broomhill and Becky should whelp six puppies... train two of them as wild turkey dogs... train two of them as shooting dogs... train two of them for the field trials...”
 M. D. Hart, Chief of Conservation, 9/25/1927